Exceptional zero formulas for anticyclotomic p-adic L-functions: Introduction

 Parallel to the research on new constructions of points in the Mordell-Weil group $E(K)$, the theory of $p$-adic L-functions has been developing. $p$-adic L-functions are $p$-adic analogues of the classical $L$-functions $L(E,K,s)$.
 They can be thought of as $p$-adic analytic functions $L_p(E,K,s):\C_p\rightarrow\C_p$ that are usually defined by means of a $p$-adic measure $\mu_{E,K}$ of a Galois group $\mcG_p$ isomorphic to $\Z_p$:

 The link between classical and $p$-adic L-functions is the so-called \emph{interpolation formula}.
-It relates the image through $\mu_{E,K}$ of certain characters $\chi:\mcG_p\ra\C_p$ with critical values of twists of the classical L-function $L(E,\bar \chi,s)$, where $\bar\chi$ is an automorphic character associated with $\chi$ via Class Field Theory.
+It relates the image through $\mu_{E,K}$ of certain characters $\chi:\mcG_p\ra\C_p$ to critical values of twists of the classical L-function $L(E,\bar \chi,s)$, where $\bar\chi$ is the automorphic character associated with $\chi$ via Class Field Theory.
 Usually, the space of characters where the interpolation property applies is dense, hence these critical values characterize $\mu_{E,K}$, and consequently $L_p(E,K,s)$.

 The study of $p$-adic L-functions took a new dimension after the work of Mazur, Tate and Teitelbaum \cite{MTT}, who in 1986 formulated a $p$-adic Birch and Swinnerton-Dyer conjecture over $\Q$ relating a (cyclotomic) $p$-adic L-function and the \emph{extended Mordell-Weil group} $\bar E(\Q)$.
 Such extended Mordell-Weil group $\bar E(K)$, for any number field $K$, is the concatenation of the classical Mordell-Weil group $E(K)$ and the group generated by Tate periods $q_{E,\mfp}$ at primes $\mfp\mid p$ where $E$ has split multiplicative reduction.
 Indeed, the presence of these split multiplicative primes gives rise to \emph{exceptional zero} phenomena, by which the $p$-adic $L$-function gets additional zeroes.